The $\rho$ parameter and the CDF W-mass anomaly: observations on the role of scalar triplets: Model with Higgs triplet(s)

 \section{Model with Higgs triplet(s)}

 We turn next to an illustrated class of BSM scenarios, where one or more $SU(2)$ triplet scalars participate in EWSB.
 Such scenarios are particularly interesting in the context of the Type-II seesaw mechanism of neutrino mass generation.
 In some variants, which we examine below the triplet vevs may also contribute substantially to the weak gauge boson masses, and thus play important roles in weak-scale collider phenomenology.
-Finally, the fact that they take part in $\Delta L =2$ interactions creates interest in them from the standpoint of leptogenesis.